miriamturk/CDNs-Performance-in-MENOG-Region-/README.md

 To know more about our results, how we did our code and visualizations:

- - an easy README is given in the *"menog-rtt-cdn-measure"* folder for you to follow
+ - An easy README is given in the *"menog-rtt-cdn-measure"* folder for you to follow

  - Results are visualized in the *"menog-rtt-cdn-analytics"* folder as: